 IT Healthcare Investments

 Alongside the push for healthcare pricing transparency, patients want healthcare centers to eliminate wasteful spending.
-With up to 25% of health spending deemed wasteful, there’s definitely the potential for big savings over the years.
+With up to 25% of health spending deemed wasteful, there’s the potential for big savings over the years.
 Although the waste factors are numerous, administrative complexity, poor care coordination, and low-value care add up to a stunning $444 billion in excess spending every year.

 IT healthcare investments, like EHR software, can help minimize excess spending at every level of the healthcare world, including small private practices.
 As you employ key tech software for your clinic, operational costs decrease, especially at the administrative level.
 In response to patient actions, the software can automatically handle many of your key day-to-day management tasks, including scheduling, care coordination, and billing.

 To minimize excess spending at your clinic:

 - Adopt EHR solutions with a patient portal, automatic billing, and telehealth services

-- Train your staff on how to best use the electronic health records in their day-to-day lives
+- Train your staff on how to best use electronic health records in their day-to-day lives

 - Help patients use all the different services found in the portal instead of calling your clinic